Same-sex marriage in Switzerland: Referendum

-In Switzerland's system of semi-direct democracy, a statute is subject to a popular referendum if opponents collect 50,000 signatures demanding one within three months.
-The right-wing Federal Democratic Union (EDU/UDF), supported by politicians from the Swiss People's Party and the Christian Democratic People's Party, collected 61,027 signatures with the slogan "Yes to marriage and family, no to marriage for everyone".
+In Switzerland's system of semi-direct democracy, a statute is subject to a popular referendum if opponents collect 50,000 signatures within three months.
+The right-wing Federal Democratic Union, supported by politicians from the Swiss People's Party and the Christian Democratic People's Party, gathered 61,027 signatures with the slogan "Yes to marriage and family, no to marriage for everyone".
 The Federal Chancellery validated the signatures on 27 April.
-In response to the announcement that opponents had gathered the necessary signatures, Operation Libero collected more than 100,000 signatures in support of same-sex marriage by late April 2021.
+In response, Operation Libero launched a counter-campaign and collected more than 100,000 signatures in support of same-sex marriage by late April 2021.

 The referendum, in which passage of the bill required a simple majority of the popular vote, took place on Sunday, 26 September 2021.
 64.1% of voters and all cantons supported the amendment.
 The vote made Switzerland the 30th country to introduce same-sex marriage, and one of the last in Western Europe.

-Federal Councillor Karin Keller-Sutter announced in a press conference later that Sunday evening that the legislation adopted in the referendum would enter into force on 1 July 2022.
-The first weddings of same-sex couples took place on that date.
+Federal Councillor Karin Keller-Sutter announced in a press conference that the legislation approved in the referendum would enter into force on 1 July 2022, and the first same-sex weddings took place on that date.

 The legislation amended article 94 of the Swiss Civil Code to read: